saarman/SPAdes/NPS_notes.md

 ## Eric and I talked about using a clustering method after filtering the SPAdes contigs for length and coverage

    a.
-Clustering all-all: Blast/search all against all, then use e-values as the clustering statistic
+Clustering all-vs-all: Blast/search all against all, then use e-values as the clustering statistic
       - FASTA36 as the alignment tool --> Markov clustering in R ("MCL" package)
       - MMSeqS2 as the alignment and clustering tool https://github.com/soedinglab/MMseqs2
    b.
-Clustering references-all.
-Same basic options.
+Clustering all-vs-refs.
+Same basic options with only reference sequences as the query end of the search.
    c.
 Using the primer sequences to find matches.

 ## Steps we might need: